 I. Call to Order

-1. The Chairperson may call the meeting to order only if a quorum of executives and non-executive general members is present in person.
+The President or Vice President may call the meeting to order only if a quorum of executives and non-executive general members is present in person.
 If a quorum does not exist, the meeting is not qualified to conduct business.
 A general member may not appear by proxy or mail ballot.

-2. The meeting must be open to all applicable general members.
-General members must receive notice of the meeting in accordance with, the constitution.
+The meeting must be open to all applicable general members.
+General members must receive notice of the meeting in accordance with the constitution.

 II.
 Review of the Agenda

-1. The first draft of the agenda is prepared by the chairperson prior to the meeting.
+The first draft of the agenda is prepared by the President or Vice President prior to the meeting.
 Agenda items should ordinarily appear in the order set forth in these rules of order.

-2. The agenda belongs to all general members.
+The agenda belongs to all general members.
 The agenda may be modified only by a majority vote.
 This power should only be used when necessary as proper functioning of meetings and the organization requires advance planning.